humanbuildingsynergy/BDAV/README.md

 - Python
 - MySQL
 - GitHub

-These tools and programming languages were chosen based on [the survey] conducted by KDnuggets in 2019 and Dr. Jung's personal experiences.
+These tools and programming languages were chosen based on <a href="https://www.kdnuggets.com/2020/06/data-science-tools-popularity-animated.html" target="_blank">the survey</a> conducted by KDnuggets in 2019 and Dr. Jung's personal experiences.

 ## Philosophy
 This course only covers 'widely accessible' or 'publicly available' tools or programming languages; hence, students who have taken this course can utilize them after graduation.
 MATLAB, for example, is a commercialized programming language and it cannot be used without a license.